Colony Surf Ltd

 No analysis available

-I searched the public remarks for explicit language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
-With no direct evidence in the listings, this remains unsupported from the remarks.
+I searched the remarks for explicit language such as "VA approved," "VA financing," or "VA loans accepted" and found none.
+Based on the public remarks, there is no evidence this building is VA loan approved.

 No analysis available